-- C Corporation tax returns will be due the 15th day of the fourth month after the end of the tax year.
-A special rule to defer the due date change for C Corporations with fiscal years that end on June 30 defers the change until December 31, 2025 – a full ten years.
+- C Corporation tax returns will be due the 15th day of the fourth month after the end of their fiscal tax year.
+A special rule to defer the due date change for C Corporations with fiscal years that end on June 30th defers the change until December 31, 2025.

 - Employee Benefit Plan tax returns are due the last day of the seventh month after the plan year ends.

-It is important to check when tax returns are due for all states in which taxpayers operate, because individual states may not conform to the Federal filing dates.
-In addition, please keep in mind that the same holiday and weekend due date adjustments apply for Federal filing.
+It is important to confirm when tax returns are due for all states in which taxpayers operate, because individual states may not conform to the Federal filing dates.

 Estimated Tax Payment Due Dates

 In addition to the statutory due dates listed above, estimated tax payments also have their own due date schedule.
 Often, taxpayers are confused on the due dates for estimated tax payments since they do not fall on a typical quarter end.
 The first quarter estimated tax payment is due the same time as the prior year’s tax or extension payment is due.
 The fourth quarter payment is due in the year following the tax year.
 This is practically the only time a payment made in a following year impacts the prior year tax return for cash basis taxpayers.

 Our tax system is a “pay as you go” system, meaning that taxpayers are expected to pay in tax, on at least quarterly basis, for the income they have earned.
 If there is adequate withholding by employers, then this can be a seamless process.
 However, some taxpayers, especially those with dual incomes, fluctuating income or significant passive income or those who are high earners, or self-employed may find themselves under-withheld at tax time.
 In addition to a significant tax bill, these taxpayers may also find themselves with an underpayment penalty.

 The due dates for estimated tax payments are listed below.